andrade-stats/normalizing-flows/README.md

 -------------------------------------------
 3. Show summary of all results
 -------------------------------------------
-See comments in "show_table.py" for details

 ```bash
 python show_table.py
 ```

+See comments in "show_table.py" for details.

 ## Details on command line arguments

+The main arguments are as follows:
+- target = specify model (target distribution), possible choices are {MultivariateStudentT, Funnel, MultivariateNormalMixture, ConjugateLinearRegression, HorseshoePriorLogisticRegression}
+- flow-type = set *RealNVP_small* for normalizing flow and GaussianOnly for Gaussian mean field VI

 target specficies the model:
 HorseshoePriorLogisticRegression